interfacerproject/zenflows-crypto/README.md

 - 9: May need User confirmation that the answers given to challenges are OK
 - 10: Useful to facilitate seed recovery: the server can check validity of single answers
 - 12: Start with EDDSA public keys, seed is reused for more key types when needed

+## 💼 License

+    Zenflows crypto

+    Copyright (c) 2021-2022 Dyne.org foundation, Amsterdam

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.